 Being an instructor is a rewarding but challenging role.
-You will be spending the majority of your time face-to-face with your cohort, which may be a higher cognitive load than you are used to with consultancy.
-Therefore, it is important that both you and Infinity Works strive towards looking after yourself, physically and mentally.
+You will spend most of your time face-to-face with your cohort, which may have a higher cognitive load than you are used to with consultancy.
+Therefore, it is essential that both you and Next Generation Engineering strive towards looking after yourself, physically and mentally.

 Instructing is a role that requires your full attention for the majority of the day, so it's important that you maintain a healthy work-life balance.
 You should ensure that you are taking a full lunch break away from your machine, as well as regular breaks throughout the day.
 It is suggested that your face-to-face time with learners is no more than between the hours of 09:00 - 16:00.